Simple Kingdom Perspective

 What Scripture Reorders

-The commandments forbid rival gods; Ezekiel speaks of idols in the heart; Paul commands flight from idolatry; John warns believers to keep from idols.
+The commandments forbid rival gods; Ezekiel speaks of idols in the heart; commands flight from idolatry; John warns believers to keep from idols.

 What This Reveals About God